Our Partners

 Dear Representative,

-Support Goldie’s Act (H.R.
-1788) to Protect Dogs in Puppy Mills
+Add Goldie’s Act (H.R.
+1788) to the Farm Bill to Protect Animals

 Dear Representative,